VinayMalyala/Zentry/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- GSAP
+- **React.js**: Component-based architecture for building interactive UIs.
-- React.js
+- **Tailwind CSS**: Utility-first CSS framework for responsive and customizable designs.
-- Tailwind CSS
+- **GSAP**: High-performance animation library for stunning effects.

 ## <a name="features">🔋 Features</a>